 Examples of New Work in Poetry eligible for the Ted Hughes Award 2016

 Please note: The 2016 Ted Hughes Award is now closed for recommendations.
-The winner will be announced on 29 March 2017.
-The following list is of examples of eligible new work and does not necessarily represent the shortlisted works for 2016.
+The winner was announced on 29 March 2017.
+The following list is of examples of eligible new work and not represent the shortlisted works for 2016.

 Brian Bilston (@BrianBilston) for You Took The Last Bus Home